Dipanjan007/DataScience-Projects-SVM/README.md

 # DataScience-Projects-SVM-Predicting-Cancer

-## Predicting Cancer using various Medical parameters
+## Predicting Cancer using various Medical attributes using Machine Learning Algorithms, Support Vector Machines

 **NOTE** Be careful with moving back and forth the various sections in this assignment as we will be building a lot of models and unexpected things might happen if you don't carefully handle the objects in your global environment